smn06/Predict-the-Collision-and-Save-the-Earth/README.md

 - Dataset can be found in src -> data folder.
 - Main driver program can be found at src -> model folder.

-The models are used in this project
+The models are used in this project,
 - Adaboost Classifier
 - Logistic Regression
 - Multi-Layer Perceptron